seann999/cranegame/README.md

 ## Controls for manual play
 WASD to move, space to grab

-Q to toggle claw
+Q to toggle claw (TODO: glitchy)

-Z and X to lower and raise claw
+X and Z to lower and raise claw

 ## Commands for script/AI play
 In ``env.step()``, pass: